meetika15/GitHackeve/README.md

 4. Open ```skeleton.py```
 5. Start Hacking in teams of 3!!

-this is done by joy :)
+this is done by joy :) master

 #####  Note : Make sure that each of you take up one of the three sub questions / defined functions